Testing H0 in Acoustic Dark Energy Models with Planck and ACT Polarization

 In Fig.~\ref{fig:P18+ACTresiduals+ACT}, we show the model and data residuals, both for Planck and ACT, of the ML cADE:All model relative to the ML $\Lambda$CDM:All model.
 The residuals are shown in units of $\sigma_{\rm CV}$, the cosmic variance error per multipole moment for the ML $\Lambda$CDM:All model

 In spite of the higher $H_0$, the ML cADE:All model closely matches the ML $\Lambda$CDM:All model for all spectra and relevant multipoles.
 Along the $f_c-H_0$ degeneracy, $f_c$ adjusts the CMB sound horizon scale to match the acoustic peak positions while $a_c$ near matter-radiation equality allows the damping tail of the CMB to match as well.
 Note that the ACT data provide a new test, that has been successfully passed, for this class of solution by providing more sensitive polarization constraints than Planck in the damping tail $\ell \gtrsim 10^3$ as we shall discuss in the next section.
-Since adding an extra Jeans-stable energy density component drives CMB acoustic oscillations and changes the heights of the peaks, small variations in $\Omega_c h^2, \Omega_b h^2, n_s$ are required as well.
+Since adding an extra Jeans-stable energy density component drives CMB acoustic oscillations and changes the heights of the peaks, small variations in $\Omega_c h^2, \Omega_b h^2, n_s$ are required as well, and these correlated changes remain mainly the same as those shown in Ref.~\cite{Lin:2019qug}}.
 We shall see below that a crucial test that distinguishes cADE and related explanations of the Hubble tension is the imperfect compensation in the polarization, especially at intermediate multipoles that correspond to modes that cross the horizon near $a_c$ \cite{Lin:2019qug}.
 Relatedly, as shown in Tab.~\ref{T:cADE}, the higher $\Omega_c h^2$ and $H_0$ values exacerbate the high $S_8=\sigma_8 (\Omega_m/0.3)^{1/2}$ values of $\Lambda$CDM so that accurate measurements of local structure test these scenarios as well~\cite{Ivanov:2020ril,Hill:2020osr,DAmico:2020ods,Niedermann:2020qbw}.